-Svitolina beats injured Bencic at WTA Finals
+Barty, Svitolina advance at WTA Finals

+Barty, like Svitolina, dropped the opening set of her semifinal before beating second-ranked Karolina Pliskova of Czech Republic 4-6, 6-2, 6-3.

+“I felt like the whole match was an incredibly high level,” Barty said.
+“I’m just pleased to get another chance to play out here.
+It’s a match I can come out and try to enjoy.
+I have nothing to lose.
+It’s an opportunity against a really tough player.”

-SHENZHEN, China (AP) — Belinda Bencic retired in the third set as defending champion Elina Svitolina outlasted the injured Swiss to win 5-7, 6-3, 4-1 and reach her second straight final at the WTA Finals on Saturday.
+Belinda Bencic retired in the third set as Svitolina outlasted the injured Swiss to win 5-7, 6-3, 4-1 and reach her second straight final at the WTA Finals.

+“It’s still kind of like not realizing that I’m in the final,” Svitolina said, but added “it’s tough to play someone who has been injured.”

+This has been a standout season for Barty, who won her first Grand Slam title at the French Open, and attained top ranking for the first time.
+Barty is Australia’s first female year-end No. 1.

+This marked the third consecutive year that Pliskova had advanced to the semifinals, but she’s yet to contest for the title in a final.

-Bencic was already struggling in the semifinal match with a right leg problem before the end of the first set, which she won.
+Bencic was already struggling before the end of the first set, which she won.
+Bencic later said it was a hamstring problem and cramping.

 Svitolina had made it through the group stage without dropping a set.
 Winning the WTA Finals in Singapore last season remains the biggest title of her career.

-In the other semifinal, Karolina Pliskova of Czech Republic will take on top-ranked Ash Barty, Australia’s first female year-end No. 1.

-After holding serve to 6-5 in the first set against Svitolina, Bencic received a medical timeout to have her right leg treated during the changeover.
+After holding serve to lead 6-5 in the first set against Svitolina, Bencic received a medical timeout to have treatment during the changeover.
 Back on court, Bencic took the set on her third set point with a backhand down-the-line winner.

 But the leg injury caused more problems for Bencic, allowing Svitolina to gain control of the match.